NVIDIA-AI-IOT/mmj_genai/README.md

 # Generative AI with Metropolis Microservices for Jetson

+** This repository has been deprecated.
+Metropolis Microservices for Jetson has been renamed to [Jetson Platform Services](https://docs.nvidia.com/jetson/jps/).
+The NanoOWL example contained in this repository is now under the [Jetson Platform Services repository](https://github.com/NVIDIA-AI-IOT/jetson-platform-services). **

 This project provides a reference for how to take an open source Generative AI model and integrate it with Metropolis Microservices for Jetson.

 Checkout the [Metropolis Microservices for Jetson Product Page](https://developer.nvidia.com/metropolis-microservices)